 DHS OUTREACH TEAMS

 During the summer months, DHS outreach teams will be providing water to individuals experiencing street homelessness.
-Individuals experiencing street homelessness will also able to access shelter cooling rooms, wearing masks and maintaining social distancing requirements, during Code Red status heat.
+Individuals experiencing street homelessness will also be able to access shelter cooling rooms, wearing masks and maintaining social distancing requirements, during Code Red status heat.

 NYPD HOMELESS OUTREACH UNIT